-“That type of pain is notoriously unresponsive to NSAIDs [nonsteroidal anti-inflammatory drugs] and opioids,” Clauw said.
+“That type of pain is notoriously unresponsive to NSAIDs [nonsteroidal anti-inflammatory drugs] and opioids,” Clauw says.
 “It still befuddles providers.”

 So what does work?
-In some cases, drugs that are used to treat fibromyalgia, such as Lyrica (pregabalin) or Cymbalta (duloxetine), can provide relief for people experiencing centralized pain, Clauw said.
+In some cases, drugs that are used to treat fibromyalgia can provide relief for people experiencing centralized pain, Clauw says.
 But for many, incorporating non-pharmaceutical treatments such as exercise and cognitive behavior therapy can be just as effective, if not more so.

-“The non-drug therapies work quite well,” said Clauw, who has developed FibroGuide.com as a free resource for patients seeking such therapies.
+“The non-drug therapies work quite well,” says Clauw, who has developed FibroGuide.com as a free resource for patients seeking such therapies.
 “They often work better than the drugs.”

-“These things that were supposed to be making me feel better weren’t making me feel better at all,” Cerrone said.
+“These things that were supposed to be making me feel better weren’t making me feel better at all,” Cerrone says.
 “I felt like there just had to be a better way.”

 Over the next two years, Cerrone launched an all-out assault on her pain.
 She closely tracked her triggers, from dietary choices to sources of stress.
 She cut out problem foods such as gluten, dairy and soy; added supplements such as turmeric, vitamin B12, zinc and lysine; received regular acupuncture, cupping and chiropractic care; and began daily meditation and frequent yoga.
 She ultimately weaned herself off of all her medications except a very occasional painkiller — and today, she’s mostly pain-free.